SRombauts/UEPlasticPlugin/README.md

 - Error messages with accents are not handled (for instance connection error in French)
 - the Editor does not show deleted files: no way to check them in
 - the Editor does not show missing files: no way to revert/restore them
-- the Editor does not show .uproject file: no way
+- the Editor does not show .uproject file: no way to check in modification to the project file
 - the Editor does not show folder status and is not able to manage them
 - the Editor does not refresh status of assets in subdirectories at startup, so "Mark for add" is wrongly displayed in context menu for thoses subdirectories
 - the Editor does not handle visual diff for renamed/moved assets